-Guests may find they are short on cash or are otherwise unable to pay their bill due to an expensive emergency, overextension of credit card limits, or theft.
-When these situations occur, the front desk clerk or cashier should be ready to offer the following services.
+Guests may experience a situation in which they are short on cash or are otherwise unable to pay their bill due to an expensive emergency, overextension of credit-card limits, or theft.
+When these situations occur, the front desk clerk or cashier will want to be ready to offer the following services.